Context-aware Reranking with Utility Maximization for Recommendation

 \section{Problem Formulation}

-A reranking model generally aims at generating better ranking lists by making use of initial ranking lists arranged by the previous ranker.
-Given a user's request $r \in \mathcal{R}$, the initial ranker returns an initial ranked list.
-Then, the reranking model reranks the initial list and generates a list that better meets the user's need.
-Mathematically, We denote list interaction logs for user's request $r$ that the reranking model uses as $\mathcal{S} = \{(\mathbf{x}_{i}, b_{i}, k_{i}, c_{i,k_{i}})^{n}_{i=1}\}$, where $\mathcal{S}$ contains $n$ items and each item $i$ is associated with a feature vector $\mathbf{x}_{i}\in\mathbb R^d$ and a utility value $b_{i}\in\mathbb R$ (e.g., $b_{i}$ can be the bid price of each ad in sponsored search).
-We denote the initial position of item $i$ as $k_i$ and $c_{i, k_{i}}$ is user's implicit feedback on item $i$ at position $k_{i}$, i.e., $c_{i, k_{i}}=1$ for click and $c_{i, k_{i}}=0$ for non-click.
+A reranking model generally aims at generating better ranking lists by using initial ranking lists arranged by the previous ranker.
+Given a user's request $r \in \mathcal{R}$, the initial ranker returns an initial ranked list $L_r$ with $n$ items.
+Then, the reranking model reranks the initial list and generates a list that better meets the user's needs.
+Mathematically, We denote list interaction logs that the reranking model uses for the request $r$ as $\{(\mathbf{x}_{i}, \gamma_{i}, k_{i}, c_{i,k_{i}})_{i\in L_r}\}$, where each item $i$ in the ranking list $L_r$ is associated with a feature vector $\mathbf{x}_{i}\in\mathbb R^{d_x}$ of size $d_x$ and a utility value $\gamma_{i}\in\mathbb R$ (e.g., $\gamma_{i}$ can be the bid price of each ad in sponsored search).
+We denote the initial position of item $i$ as $k_i$ and $c_{i, k_{i}}$ is the user's implicit feedback on item $i$ at position $k_{i}$, i.e., $c_{i, k_{i}}=1$ for click and $c_{i, k_{i}}=0$ for non-click.